 Affiliated clinical agencies and the Watts School of Nursing are Latex Safe, not Latex Free, environments.

-Adopted from the Shadyside School of Nursing, Pittsburgh, PA.
+Originally adopted from the Shadyside School of Nursing, Pittsburgh, PA.